 A Dolly/Baby Party: Warm up some bottles, change some pretend diapers, rock the babies to sleep.
 My 3-year-old could play babies all day!

 A Treasure Hunt: (for smaller kids you could use picture clues!)
 Print off a treasure map (there is a free one in my gift printables library!) put some treasure (candy?
 Glowsticks?
 Small stuffed animals?) under an X and have an amazing treasure hunt.
+Check out this other treasure hunt gift idea (and see the free map).

 A Campout: For this age, they would love to have a tent pitched in your backyard (or in your living room).
 Make some easy s’mores (graham crackers spread with marshmallow creme and chocolate chips), and use your flashlights!
 You can tell some stories too…(overnight optional!).
 Grab the free printable!
+Here are other fun outdoorsy gift ideas for kids who love to camp!

 A cupcake decorating party: Bake up some cupcakes and have some frosting and lots of sprinkles ready.
 Expect more frosting in their bellies then on their cupcakes, but they will have such fun!
 Grab the free printable (and maybe some fun supplies).

-DIY Experience Gifts for Girls and Boys
+DIY Experience Gifts Kids: Girls and Boys

 A Painting Party: Even if you aren’t a painting pro yourself, kids would have so much fun with a painting experience.
 You could get canvases, or even wooden or ceramics to paint.
 You could watch an online tutorial together!